 Corn potage

-- 2 ears of corn - see note for using canned/frozen
+- 2 ears corn on the cob see note for using canned/frozen

 - 2 tbsp unsalted butter